dikaiakos/bootstrap/README.md

-Playing around with bootstrap and git
+Playing around with bootstrap, git and github